-In 1983 Sony released the first consumer camcorder that used a small Betamax cassette tape and gave consumers instant access to their recordings—no processing fees required.
+In 1983 Sony released the first consumer camcorder that used a small Betamax cassette tape and gave consumers instant access to their recordings.
 As tape formats increased through the ’80s and ’90s, consumers had many video formats to choose from.
 Tape is considered ‘at-risk media’ because it’s vulnerable to deterioration, and the technology you can view it on is starting to disappear.
-So converting your old tapes to a digital format is a more pressing task than converting old film.
 As with, movie film transfers, Tailor-Made will provide DVDs and MP4 files of all your videotape formats.

 Tailor-Made Film & Video is located at 205 E. Pennsylvania Boulevard in the Feasterville Business Campus.
 Call 215-322-8444 or visit www.tailortransfer.com for additional information.